 Some great things about these beaches are that they are easy to access, most have free parking, and are less crowded than other beaches in the golden state.

-From beaches covered in glass to ones with natural bridges and even ones that have soft white sand and rugged sandstone cliffs, there are so many amazing beaches and beach towns in Northern California.
+From beaches covered in glass to ones with natural bridges and even ones that have soft white sand and rugged sandstone cliffs, there are so many amazing beaches.

 If you are looking for a dog-friendly beach with some of the most incredible soft white sands and amazing views of the sunset, then you will want to visit Carmel beach.